Linthevanrooij/Computational_creativity/Logfile.md

 ## Initial Idea of poetry generator
 _25/09/2024_

 As an inspiring set of the poem generator, we chose rap lyrics.
 Rap is sometimes associated as an acronym for ['Rhythm And Poetry'](https://www.musicianwave.com/does-rap-stand-for-rhythm-and-poetry/), although the origin of 'rap' stems from a different definition, it is not misplaced.
 Often, the rap that is written does have deeper layers of meaning, which is therefore a perfect inspiring set for this assignment.
 We chose to stick to songs of only one artist since there are a lot of different styles in rap.
-As an artist we chose one to be known as one of the most poetic rap artists in general: JCole ([Rap poets](https://medium.com/writers-daily/why-poets-should-be-like-rappers-0b21a8bdff77#:~:text=Myriad%20rappers%20have%20been%20called,poets%20and%20the%20new%20rappers)).
+As an artist we chose one to be known as one of the most poetic rap artists in general: J. Cole ([Rap poets](https://medium.com/writers-daily/why-poets-should-be-like-rappers-0b21a8bdff77#:~:text=Myriad%20rappers%20have%20been%20called,poets%20and%20the%20new%20rappers)).
 We began with a dataset of only one song to start the coding simple, we chose one of his best-known songs: Lights Please.
-The final idea is to make the generator based on different songs from JCole.
+The final idea is to make the generator based on different songs from J. Cole.

 As for the implementation of the poem generator, we first explored the different available techniques (grammar, templates, Markov chains) and from there, chose one that suited our project the best.
 For the format, we want to use an "elfje", similar to a Didactic cinquain.
 This structure is composed of 5 lines, the first line includes 1 word, the second 2 words, the third 3 words, the fourth 4 words, and the fifth 1 word again.
 Predefined rules on these lines can be found [here](http://www.poezie-in-beweging.nl/framerechts/poezie_en_opdrachten/maakeeneigengedicht/elfje.htm0l).

-To present our poems we want to use a generative AI that produces text-to-speech in a rap format ([GenerativeAI](https://www.topmediai.com/app/text-to-speech/?voice=67ade205-5d4b-11ee-a861-00163e2ac61b)), rapped by JCole itself.
+To present our poems we want to use a generative AI that produces text-to-speech in a rap format ([GenerativeAI](https://www.topmediai.com/app/text-to-speech/?voice=67ade205-5d4b-11ee-a861-00163e2ac61b)), rapped by the voice of J. Cole himself.
 And maybe we want to include a beat in the final record.

 ## Updates on idea/new goals
 _03/10/2024_